gndec-yjs/PAL/Contents/Guidelines.md

-# 📝 Guidelines: Problem Analysis Laboratory
+# Lab Workflow & Stages

+This page provides an overview of the **Problem Analysis Laboratory (LPECE-102)**, including the purpose, learning outcomes, and stage-wise workflow for completing all experiments.

+## 1. Introduction / Overview

-This lab focuses on identifying, analyzing, and treating structural defects commonly observed in real-world civil engineering practice.
-The approach combines **visual inspection, hands-on practice with diagnostic tools, and systematic reporting**.
+The **Problem Analysis Laboratory** is designed to train students in identifying, analyzing, and suggesting solutions for structural defects commonly observed in real-world civil engineering practice.
+The lab combines:

-The work is structured in **stages**, guiding you from observation to problem quantification and proposed solutions.
+* **Visual inspection and documentation**
+* **Hands-on practice with basic monitoring and testing techniques**
+* **Analytical modeling and software-based evaluation**

 ---

+## 2. General Purpose of the Lab

+* Develop skills to **recognize different types of structural defects** such as cracks, corrosion, deflection, and settlement.
+* Understand **possible causes** of deterioration and suggest appropriate **treatment or preventive measures**.
+* Learn to **quantify defects** using simple monitoring tools and NDT methods.
+* Apply **engineering analysis and software modeling** (ATENA) to evaluate the effect of defects on structural performance.
+* Integrate observations, test results, and analysis into a **comprehensive problem analysis report**.

+---

+## 3. Learning Outcomes

+On completion of this lab, students will be able to:

+1. Identify and document cracks, corrosion, deflection, and settlement in structures.
+2. Analyze possible reasons for observed defects.
+3. Suggest suitable treatment or preventive measures for structural problems.
+4. Conduct basic structural health monitoring and use NDT techniques.
+5. Perform non-linear analysis of RC structural components using ATENA.
+6. Compile a complete lab report integrating field observations, test data, and analytical evaluation.

+---

+## 4. Stage-wise Workflow

-## 🔹 Stage 1: Visual Survey & Documentation (Experiments 1–4)
+### Stage 1: Visual Survey & Documentation (Experiments 1–4)

 **Objective:**
-Develop the ability to recognize, record, and analyze visible signs of structural distress in nearby buildings or campus structures.
+Develop the ability to **recognize, record, and analyze visible signs of structural distress** in nearby buildings or campus structures.

 **Tasks for Students:**

-* Capture **self-taken photographs** of the following defects as per syllabus:
+* Capture **self-taken photographs** of the following defects:

   1. **Cracks** in walls, beams, slabs, or columns.
   2. **Corrosion of RC components** (rust stains, spalling, exposed reinforcement).